claudiagerezmi/claudiagerezmi.github.io/_posts/2017-06-21-web-design.md

 ---
 title: 'Do you take Bitcoin?
-Experimenting with Web Design'
+Experimenting with web design'
 date: 2017-06-21
 author: Claudia
 layout: post